15 Top-Rated Attractions & Things to Do in Boca Raton, FL

 Over 67 acres of oceanfront fun, sun, and surf welcome visitors to this public beach park.
-Here, you'll find a nine-hole golf course offering impeccable coastal views of both the Atlantic Ocean and Intracoastal Waterway.
+It's one of the most popular points of interest in Boca Raton.
+You'll find a nine-hole golf course offering impeccable coastal views of both the Atlantic Ocean and Intracoastal Waterway.
 At the park's northern tip lies the Gumbo Limbo Nature Center.

-Less than half a mile away lies South Inlet Park, which can be reached by foot in mere minutes.
-It's known for its iguanas, so bring a camera on your wander.
+Less than half a mile away lies South Inlet Park, a wonderful place to visit with kids.
+It can be reached by foot in mere minutes and is known for its iguanas, so bring a camera on your wander.
 Plus, it boasts a jetty, used by many to fish, as well as a playground.

 Just off the parking lot, you'll find grassy areas spotted with picnic tables and grills, a perfect spot to enjoy a break from the sun's intense rays.
 To get to the beach, follow the gorgeous, elevated boardwalk.
-Be sure to stop to admire the view from above, before you wind your way down to the sand.
+Be sure to stop to admire the view of this Florida beach from above, before you wind your way down to the sand.